Parametrized spectra, multiplicative Thom spectra, and the twisted Umkehr map: Categorification of Picard group

 In this section we define and study the Picard $\i$-groupoid of an $\aO$-monoidal stable presentable $\i$-category $\R$ (for suitable $\i$-operads $\aO^\otimes$) and the categories of parametrized objects over Picard $\i$-groupoids.
-Roughly speaking, we define the Picard $\i$-groupoid of $\R$ as the space of invertible objects in $\R$.
-Much of the work of the section is to keep track of the multiplicative structure.
+Roughly speaking, we define the Picard $\i$-groupoid of $\R$ as the space of invertible objects in $\R$; the work of the section is to keep track of the multiplicative structure inherited from $\R$.
+The main theorem of this section describes the categorified $\Pic$ as participating in an adjunction that (when specialized to modules over an $\bE_n$ ring spectrum) gives rise to the Thom spectrum functor as the counit.

 Note that contrary to the standard convention, our Picard $\i$-groupoids will be grouplike $\aO$-spaces, not necessarily grouplike $\bE_\i$-spaces.

-We begin by recalling some details concerning grouplike $\bE_1$-spaces.
+As a consequence, we begin by recalling some details concerning grouplike $\bE_1$-spaces.
 In any $\i$-topos (in particular, such as the $\i$-category of spaces), there is a notion of a grouplike $\bE_1$-space \cite[5.1.3.2]{HA}.
 Specifically, we have the following characterization \cite[5.1.3.5]{HA}.

 \begin{definition} An $\bE_1$-space $X$ is said to be {\em grouplike} if the monoid $\pi_0 X$ is a group.
 Given a map $\eta\colon \bE_1 \to\cO$ of coherent $\i$-operads, we say that an $\cO$-monoidal space $X$ is {\em grouplike} if $\eta^*X$ is a grouplike $\bE_1$-space. \end{definition}